College of Humanities & Behavioral Sciences

 - After reviewing and signing, your adviser will send your packet of papers along to the School of Communication office for review by your program coordinator.
 You do not need an appointment; you or your adviser can hand-deliver the signed papers to the School's main office at 704 Fairfax St., Apt.
 E.

-- Dr. Courtney Bosworth must sign for media studies students: Advertising, Journalism, Production Technology, Web Design.
+- Dr. Courtney Bosworth must sign for media studies students: Advertising, Journalism, and Production Technology.

 - Dr. Lisa Baker-Webster must sign for communication students: Public Relations, Communication Studies.